 Since 2004, non-employee directors have been eligible to defer all or a portion of certain "eligible director fees" under our Non-Employee Director Deferred Compensation Plan into a cash account or a phantom share account.
 An investment in the cash account is deemed to be invested in cash equivalents based on the Company's long-term borrowing rate under the Company's principal credit facility.
 An investment in the phantom share account is deemed to be invested in a unit measurement called a "phantom share."
 A phantom share is the equivalent to one share of our common stock.
 The cash accounts are distributed in a lump sum cash payment and the phantom share accounts are distributed in our common stock.
 Shares of our common stock available for issuance under the Non-Employee Director Deferred Compensation Plan are funded from shares of our common stock that are available under our 2015 Non-Employee Director Stock Incentive Plan, and such an award under the Non-Employee Director Deferred Compensation Plan constitutes an "Other Stock-Based Award" under the 2015 Non-Employee Director Stock Incentive Plan.
 Messrs.
-Ali, Alperin and Laskawy and Ms. Margulies each participate in the Non-Employee Director Deferred Compensation Plan and the balance in her account was paid out following her death.
-Each such nonemployee director has elected to defer his or her eligible director fees to the phantom share account.
+Ali, Alperin and Laskawy and Ms. Margulies each participate in the Non-Employee Director Deferred Compensation Plan.
+Dr. Rekow also participated in the Non-Employee Director fees to the phantom share account.
 The amounts set forth in the Director Compensation Table above under "Change in Pension Value and Nonqualified Deferred Compensation Earnings" represent the above-market or preferential earnings of the phantom shares allocated to each such director's account.